dlwicksell/nodem/README.md

 byte, and it collates slightly differently.
 Instead of collation based only on the character codes themselves, it sorts numbers before everything else.
-The character encoding you set in Nodem is decoupled from the underlying character encoding you have set up for the YottaDB/GT.M environment it is running in.
-So it is possible to work with UTF-8 encoded data in the database, while in Nodem, even if you haven't set up YottaDB/GT.M to work with UTF-8 directly.
+The character encoding you set in Nodem is decoupled from the underlying character encoding you have set up for the YottaDB (or GT.M) environment it is running in.
+So it is possible to work with UTF-8 encoded data in the database, while in Nodem, even if you haven't set up YottaDB (or GT.M) to work with UTF-8 directly.
 You can set it to UTF-8 mode directly by passing `utf-8` or `utf8`, case insensitively, to the `charset` property.
 If you'd rather work with an older byte-encoding scheme, that stores all characters in a single byte, you can set charset to either `m`, `ascii`, or `binary`, case insensitively.
 One thing to keep in mind when you do so, is that Node.js internally stores data in UTF-16, but interprets data in UTF-8 in most cases.
 You can control this through the process stream encoding methods inside of your Node.js code.
 Call those methods to change the encoding to `binary` or `ascii`, and it will interpret your data as a byte encoding, using the character glyphs in your current locale, e.g.